sunny-aguilar/nak-mobile/README.md

 ## iOS Build System Notes
 ### Info.plist
-- Update the purpose strings for both the camera and photo album to describe what the app is using them for and why
+- Update the purpose strings for both the camera and photo album to describe what the app is using them for and why.
-- Encryption rules
+- Encryption rules: on Info.Plist, add an entry under 'App Uses Non-Exemp Entryption' wiht a value of NO.

 ## Android Build System Notes